 There are 17 speaking roles available for casting in Dude, You Hear What I Hear?.
-Any of the roles may be played by a boy or a girl with only slight name and gender modifications in the script.
+Any of the roles may be played by a boy or a girl with only slight name modifications in the script.
 The indications below show how we recorded them on the demonstration recording.
 Many roles could be played by older youth or adults.

 Rotate your device horizontally to view the entire table.

 |Name||Character||Gender||What They’re Like ...||No. of Scenes|

 |Taylor||(Camper) Lead||Girl||A little girl who seems to be afraid of nothing.Very outgoing, athletic, curious and bright.
 She is also very shy, though, because of a speech impediment she had as a very young child.||7|

 |Cookie||Mannequin Cook||Girl||Bumbling “cook” mannequin from housewares and kitchen supplies.
 Cookie is easily terrified of anything she doesn’t know about.
 And there’s very little she knows about.
 Clumsy, fearful, yet good-hearted.||6|